alien-cyber/StillTale/README.md

 [Watch the Demo ](https://www.youtube.com/watch?v=LgTmTHYdntY)

+### How We Use Bria FIBO

+1. **Character Reference Images**: When the story mentions characters like "Luna with silver hair," we call Bria's text-to-image endpoint to generate a reference portrait.
+This image is stored and reused to keep the character looking consistent.

+2. **Scene Generation**: For each scene, we send a descriptive prompt to Bria.
+If the scene includes a known character, we pass the character's reference image using Bria's image-to-image feature, ensuring visual consistency throughout the video.

+3. **Async Polling**: Bria's API is asynchronous.
+We submit a request, receive a status URL, then poll until the image is ready.
+This handles rate limits gracefully.

 ## Features

 - **Two Creation Modes**: Generate from a simple prompt or write your own detailed story